shuyanhui/HD/README.md

 ## The Importance of the Correct Relationship of the Color to the Line

 Have you ever seen one of those terrible audition scenes where you have 20 people who are going to read the same line to try to get the job?
 This is what the line is; it's a line.
 This is the mask.
 This is the way the shell interacts with other shells.
 It's the script you're given.
 But what do you bring to it?
 The only thing you can bring to it, there is only one thing that is going to make a difference and that's the relationship of the Color to that line.
 Because we know that if the relationship of the Color to the line is correct, everything else from beneath is going to move through.So it's this relationship between the Color and the line.
 When you're dealing with homogenized society, they're all doing the script the same way.
 They're all doing the lines the same way.
 There is no life there.
-When I began as a professional doing readings, it was an amazing thing for me\(-\)after all, I wasn't into any of this kind of stuff\(-\)that I could just read people.
+When I began as a professional doing readings, it was an amazing thing for me after all, I wasn't into any of this kind of stuff that I could just read people.
 It was even more amazing that they saw themselves.
 This was the beginning of a process.
 But I noticed something right away.
 I noticed that the vast majority of the people I worked with, their particular activations always carried the same flavor.
 For me, this is really what the 4 does.
 It brings a certain flavor.

 ### The 4 Brings a Certain Flavor